 While I'm still working on the Camera Compatibility bible applicable to, among other applications, iMovie and featuring dozens of current cameras, to reduce the (otherwise, large) size of the final article, I've decided to separate (and publish earlier) two, distinct modules from it:

-1, one that explains how you can programmatically export your video files to the Camera Roll of your iDevice and
+1. Explaining how you can programmatically export your video files to the Camera Roll of your iDevice and;

 Why the need?